Jagadish Chandra Bose: Philosophical views

+Jatras, which were popular ancient plays, sparked his interest in the stories of the Mahabharata and Ramayana.
+In the latter, he was particularly impressed by the character of Rama and even more so by the soldierly devotion of his brother Lakshmana.
+However, he found that most of the characters in these stories seemed too good and perfect.
+It was the elderly warriors of the Mahabharata, with their flaws and qualities that were both human and superhuman, who appealed more to his imagination as a boy.

-As a child Bose was very impressed by the character of Karna, from Mahabharata.
-Talking about Karna, Bose said: He always played and fought fair!
-So his life, though a series of disappointments and defeats to the very end - his slaying by Arjuna - appealed to me as a boy as the greatest of triumphs.
-He identified Karna with the character of his father regarding whom he said: Always in struggle for the uplift of the people, yet with so little success, such frequent failures, that to most he seemed a failure.
+Impressed by Karna, Bose said: Always in struggle for the uplift of the people, yet with so little success, such frequent failures, that to most he seemed a failure.
 All this too gave me a lower and lower idea of all worldly success - how small its so-called victories are! - and higher and higher idea of conflict and defeat; and of true success born of defeat.
 In such ways I have come to feel one with the highest spirit of my race; with every fibre thrilling with the emotion of the past.
 That is its noblest teaching - that the only real and spiritual advantage is to fight fair, never to take crooked ways, but keep to the straight path, whatever be in the way.

 Legacy and honors

-Bose's place in history has now been re-evaluated.
+Bose's place in history is now being re-evaluated.
 His work may have contributed to the development of radio communication.
 He is also credited with discovering millimetre length electromagnetic waves and being a pioneer in the field of biophysics.

-Many of his instruments are still on display and remain largely usable now, over 100 years later.
-They include various antennas, polarisers, and waveguides, which remain in use in modern forms today.
+Many of his instruments are still on display and remain largely usable over 100 years later.
+They include various antennas, polarisers, and waveguides.

 To commemorate his birth centenary in 1958, the JBNSTS scholarship programme was started in West Bengal.
 In the same year, India issued a postage stamp bearing his portrait.
 The same year Acharya Jagdish Chandra Bose, a documentary film directed by Pijush Bose, was released.
 It was produced by the Government of India's Films Division.
 Films Division also produced another documentary film, again titled Acharya Jagdish Chandra Bose, this time directed by the prominent Indian filmmaker Tapan Sinha.

 On 14 September 2012, Bose's experimental work in millimetre-band radio was recognised as an IEEE Milestone in Electrical and Computer Engineering, the first such recognition of a discovery in India.

 On 30 November 2016, Bose was celebrated in a Google Doodle on the 158th anniversary of his birth.

-The Bank of England has decided to redesign the 50 UK Pound currency note with a prominent scientist.
-Jagadish Chandra Bose has been featured in that nomination list for his pioneering work on Wifi technology.
+In 2018, the Bank of England decided to redesign the 50 pound note with a prominent scientist.
+Jagadish Chandra Bose was featured in that nomination list for his pioneering work on technology that would enable later development of Wi-Fi.
+However, he was not shortlisted.